wp-plugins/leenkme/readme.txt

 Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 1.3.0 =
+* Added FriendFeed support!
+* Updated the category include/exclude option for each page
+* Automatically enable the "All Authors?" option on new activations for sites that have multiple users setup
+* Fixed error introduced with the share link feature on the Facebook module
+* General security hardening
+* Fixed bug causing leenk.me post meta to be erased when you quick-edit a post
+* Fixed JavaScript bug that prevents the "Re" functions from working immediately after quick-editing post info
+* Fixed Tweet Category/Tag warnings
+* Added disabled() helper function for WP2.9.2 and below

 = 1.2.13 =
 * Bug fix for Twitter Friendly Links URL shortener (again)